 - 1. ACCESSORY, allows the electrical accessories such as the radio to operate while the engine is not running. - 2.
 LOCK, locks the steering wheel, automatic transmission gearshift lever and allows key removal. - 3.
-OFF, shuts off the engine and all accessories without locking the steering wheel.

-5. START, cranks the engine.
-Release the key as soon as the engine
+OFF, shuts off the engine and all accessories without locking the steering wheel. - 4.
+ON, all electrical circuits operational.
+Warning lights illuminated.
+Key position when driving. - 5.
+START, cranks the engine.
+Release the key as soon as the engine starts.